 If you’re looking for a small Audi SUV, your options are getting ever more numerous.
-Audi has announced its smallest ever SUV – the Q2 – which will sit below the Q3 in its SUV range.
+Audi has announced its smallest ever SUV – the Q2 – which sits below the Q3 in its SUV range.
 While the Q3 rivals the BMW X1 and Range Rover Evoque, the Q2 is a more premium alternative to the Renault Captur and Nissan Juke.

 Audi Q2 vs Q3 styling